 Enter the Fly-Tot!

-So what is the Fly-Tot?
 The Fly-Tot is an inflatable cushion that fits in the leg room area between your seat and the seat in front of you.
 The idea is that it will allow your little one room to lay down flat on a regular, economy seat, turning it into a little bed.
 I had read about some really positive experiences with the Fly-Tot in a few Facebook groups that I was a part of.
 If we could get at least one of our kids sleeping on the plane, that would be a huge win.

 Much better than expected, despite a rough start.
-We initially set up our daughter with the Fly-Tot and the iPad.
-And that went exactly as expected.
-She was perfectly content to sit there and watch her movie.
+We initially set up our 3 year old daughter with the Fly-Tot and an iPad.
+She loved it and was perfectly content to sit there and watch her movie.

 Our son was a different story… As expected, he did not want to be held and was just getting increasingly overtired and vocal.
 We spent most of the early part of the flight with him in the area near the toilets or at the back of the plane.
-We tried to get him to sleep in the Ergo but it just wasn’t happening – he wanted to play.
+We tried to get him to sleep in the Ergo baby carrier but it just wasn’t happening – he wanted to play.

 Our flight home was even better.
 We were lucky to have a relatively empty flight, so I was able to grab two seats next to a window with our little guy.
 My husband stayed in the three middle seats with our daughter.
-I made use of the Fly-Tot again to give him an area to play and he even slept for 4 hours (uninterrupted)!
+I made use of the Fly-Tot again to give him an area to play and he even slept for 4 hours straight!

 I said to my husband after: “Is that what it feels like to have kids sleep on the flight?”
 For the first time in our 3 years since having kids, my husband watched a movie and I read a book.
 Amazing!!